 Having fun doesn’t mean you’ve turned your back on the world.
 It’s the shield that keeps you in battle.

 I know now, that winter takes effort.
 It took years to notice that my intense sad feelings coincide with the shortest days of the year.
 I don’t think there’s anyone who sails through winter untroubled; even if they’re just a little bit irritated by the rain.

-So I’ll keep writing blog posts detailing my devotion to the hairstyles of the 1980s and my festering crush on yodelling Goddess-amongst-us, Bjork the Icelander.
+So I’ll keep writing blog posts detailing my devotion to the hairstyles of the 1980s and my festering crush on yodelling Goddess-amongst-us, Bjork.

 I will continue to attempt to introduce new turns of phrase to the English language (which is an enduring triumph of hope over reality).
-I take full credit for the invention of the term ‘monobrow’ (yes, it was me), and now, I would like to present a few new mantras for wintertime.
+I take full credit for the invention of the term ‘monobrow’ (yes, it WAS me, honest), and now, I would like to present a few new mantras for wintertime.
 Are you with me?

 Be the Bear